 Why aren’t the students in Grade 7 and above charged for noon supervision?

 Supervision of the older grades is not provided by dedicated Lunch Supervisors paid with revenue from noon supervision fees.
 Some schools may charge a lunchtime activity fee, but that revenue is used to supplement equipment and/or materials for noon hour activities.

 My child is not supervised on Calgary Transit coming to school, why do they need supervision at lunch?

 Parents choose how their students get to and from school.
 When a student accesses public transportation services, the parent is responsible for supervising the student’s access and use of that service.

-Transportation is not related noon supervision.
+Transportation is not related to noon supervision.
 The School Act requires the CBE to be responsible for the supervision of students while in school and on the school grounds and our Administration Regulation 3048 requires all schools offering full-day kindergarten to Grade 6 programming must offer noon supervision services.

 What if my child only stays over the lunch period on certain days?